PollyHannah/Phylogenomic-study/README.md

 ##### Decide on a core gene criteria (occupancy threshold)
 Based on the output files from the 'analyse' step above, you can decide on which orthogroups you would like to retain for further analysis.
 I did this based on the 'Occupancy Threshold' which is the minimum proprtion of genomes where a gene is present, for it to be retained for further analysis.
 The higher the occupancy threshold (i.e. the more genomes with the gene present) the less genes you'll retain.

 Once you've decided on the occupancy threshold you can move on to next step.
+I chose a 70% Occupancy Threshold for this study.

 #### 2. Collect multiple sequence alignments
 Now collect the multiple sequence alignment files for each orthogroup based on occupancy.